Changelog

 Before you could only configure a deployment time, which was used for (1) deploying the resources to Azure and (2) as the timeframe to respond to possible incidents.
 With this new functionality you can create a buffer window between the deployment’s completion and the start of exams.

-As mentioned above, the update introduces an enforcement of a minimum of 1 hour
+As mentioned above, the update introduces an enforcement of a minimum of 1 hour for deployment times

-and a minimum of 2.5 x the configured deployment time
+and a minimum of 2.5 x the configured deployment time for the buffer window.
+The update will start enforcing the

 minimum deployment and buffer window times from the 14th of November.